LoopKit/loopdocs/docs/loop-3/onboarding.md

 The graphic below, shows the initial Welcome Screen, with a modal alert.

-#### What is a Modal Alert?
+#### What does Modal Mean?

-!!! info "Modal Alert"
+!!! info "Modal Alert or Message"

     Loop-dev has many updates to the user experience.
-A modal alert is a small window that shows up on top of your app with information that you must acknowledge, as shown in the graphic below.
+A modal alert or message is a small window that shows up on top of your app with information that you must acknowledge, as shown in the graphic below.
 You will see a lot of these.

 ![first two welcome screens when onboarding](img/welcome-menus-x2.svg){width="500"}